infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_operable_android.md

 ---

-### Focus Order
+### Focus Order (WCAG 2.4.3 - Level A)

-*This guideline covers point 2.4.3 Focus Order - Level A of the WCAG standard.*
+Ensure that information is read in an order consistent with the meaning and content.

-:white_check_mark: **Success criteria**
+✅ **Success criteria**

 Order of the components that are displayed on the screen should have a logical traversal order.
 This is very important for people using accessibility services (such as TalkBack) to get a clearer picture of the content and possible actions on the current screen that is navigated through.

-Defining the content of the screen in the meaningful sequence described in the [Perceivable guidelines](https://github.com/infinum/accessibility-mobile-standards/blob/master/docs/guidelines/platforms/android/guideline_percievable_android.md) automatically results in appropriate traversal order when navigating through the screen.
+Defining the content of the screen as the described in the [Meaningful sequence guideline](guideline_percievable_android.md#meaningful-sequence-wcag-132---level-a) automatically results in appropriate traversal order when navigating through the screen.

-:no_entry_sign: **Failure criteria**
+🚫 **Failure criteria**

 - Views displayed on the screen break consistency of the navigation.